aliakarma/secure-agent-runtime/thesis_draft.md

 ### 5.1 The Eight-Phase Security Pipeline
 Instead of a single perimeter defense, the architecture implements an eight-phase security pipeline, ensuring that every data transition is validated at multiple checkpoints.
 Furthermore, the system includes a **GraphChain Pre-Processing Module** that intercepts data before orchestration, constructing a structural map of relationships, trust paths, and modality interactions.
 Eight distinct security phases were engineered:
 1. **Phase 1 — Pre-LLM Input Classification (Hook 1, `secure_agent_node`):** Before the Agent state is passed to the LLM, the conversational queue is intercepted.
-The local DistilBERT classifier scans the user message (after stripping provenance tags and boundary markers to prevent OOD false positives).
+The pluggable transformer classifier (default **DeBERTa-PI**, GPU-accelerated; `sanitizers/detectors.py`) scans the user message after stripping provenance tags and boundary markers (so markers never bypass detection, §6.3).
 If malicious, the Trust Engine is updated.
 2. **Phase 2 — Pre-Tool Argument Scanning (Hook 2, `secure_tool_wrapper`):** Before an external API is invoked, the parameters generated by the LLM are scanned.
 For multimodal tools (`read_image_ocr`, `process_audio_memo`, `analyze_video_feed`), the corresponding modality sanitizer is used; for all others, the TextSanitizer classifies arguments.
 Tool arguments flagged as malicious are rejected with `[REJECTED]`.
-3. **Phase 2b — MCP Protocol Execution Sandbox:** Tool execution is isolated within a Model Context Protocol (MCP) Sandbox (`agents/mcp_sandbox.py`).
-This JSON-RPC isolation layer verifies payload integrity, enforces parameter constraints, and securely executes the action to prevent command injection or prompt leakage.
+3. **Phase 2b — MCP Protocol Execution Sandbox:** Registered action tools execute in a **real isolated OS subprocess** (`agents/mcp_sandbox.py`, `multiprocessing` spawn) with a **secret-scrubbed environment** (API keys removed so a compromised tool cannot exfiltrate them), a **wall-clock timeout** (runaway tools are killed — DoS protection), and an MCP-style JSON-RPC envelope; a child can never recursively spawn another sandbox.
+Heavy read/extraction tools (OCR/transcription) run in-process by design.
+(An earlier version executed tools in-process and only *claimed* isolation; the audit made it real.)
 4. **Phase 3 — Post-Tool Output Validation (Hook 3):** Immediately after an API returns a payload, the data is scanned by the `OutputValidator` using keyword-based persona/compromise heuristics (not the DistilBERT classifier, which was trained on user-side prompts and misclassifies tool outputs).
 This specifically mitigates the "Confused Deputy" vulnerability.
 5. **Phase 4 — Pre-Memory Storage (Hook 4, `secure_memory_hook`):** Before conversational data is serialized and stored in ChromaDB, it is scrubbed using local keyword heuristics to prevent data poisoning attacks that could compromise future sessions.
 6. **Phase 5 — Inter-Agent Routing (Hook 5, `secure_routing_hook`):** The central Supervisor node is wrapped with routing middleware.
 Messages passed between specialized agents are validated using the classifier (for user messages) or persona-adoption checks (for agent messages), preventing a compromised worker agent from laterally infecting the rest of the graph.